 Saturday, April 29

 Session 1 - 9:30-12:30 Beyond the Basics (3 hours) This session is geared towards those who have a beginning to intermediate understanding of their camera settings.
 The session will be hands on so you'll get real experience learning what to do and when to do it.
 We'll explore when to use the various settings available on your camera (specifically, Manual, Aperture Priority, Shutter Priority and Program Mode).
 Although most photographers recommend the use of Aperture Priority in general, and especially when photographing landscapes, we'll explore why and when Shutter Priority may be a better choice.
 You will also learn about exposure and how proper exposure is achieved with in camera metering as well as a better understanding of different metering modes as appropriate for different scenarios.
 We'll also go over White Balance - what it is, how it works, and why it's important even when shooting RAW.
-Location: King's Cross Station (£65) [2 seats left]
+Location: King's Cross Station (£65) [Sold Out]

 Session 2 - 2:00-4:00pm Street & Travel photography (2 hours).
 How to tell the story.
 How to tell the story.
 In this session you'll learn how to capture the local flavor in your photographs from architecture to street photography.
 After meeting at London Bridge station, we'll head towards Boroughs Market photographing the iconic Shard and classic Southwark Cathedral along the way.
 You'll learn how to take photographs in this hustle and bustle environment to better capture the moment.
 Location: The Shard (£85) [SOLD OUT]